mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 - forwarding requests to the backends and returning the response to the clients (main feature)
 - checking the health of the backends (secondary feature)

 So, clearly we see that we need to have two separate instances which wrap `cats.effect.Ref`.
-Let's name them as `Backends` and `HealthChecks`:
+Let's name them as `Backends` and `HealthChecks` and put them under `domain` package:

 ```scala
 package com.rockthejvm.loadbalancer.domain